How It Is Done

 In a direct sample, a sample of body

 fluid is taken from the affected area.
 In adults, these areas may include the

 sample from the urethra or rectum, your doctor will insert a swab into the

-opening of your urethra or rectum to collect a sample.
+opening of your urethra or rectum.
 A sample from the

 urethra is more likely to detect chlamydia if a man has not urinated for at

 least 2 hours before the sample is taken.

 - For women.
 To collect a sample from the cervix, you will take off your

 clothes below the waist and drape a cloth around your waist.
 You will lie on